flyflyck/Phenotype_Prediction/README.md

 ## 🧬 Data

-All phenotypic data used in this study comes from the **UK Biobank**, a large-scale biomedical database and research resource containing in-depth genetic and health information from over 500,000 UK participants aged 40–69.
+All phenotypic data used in this study come from the **UK Biobank**, a large-scale biomedical database and research resource containing in-depth genetic and health information from over 500,000 UK participants aged 40–69.
 For phenotype selection and preprocessing, we used the publicly available [Stanford Biobank Engine](https://biobankengine.stanford.edu/), which allows for phenotype exploration and trait lookup.

 Access to the UK Biobank data requires application and approval through [https://www.ukbiobank.ac.uk](https://www.ukbiobank.ac.uk).

 ## ⚙️ Methodology

-We used tree-based machine learning models including:
+We used tree-based machine learning models, including:

 - XGBoost
+- CatBoost
 - LightGBM
+- Decision Trees
 - Random Forest

 Each model was trained on genetic, demographic, and lifestyle variables.
 Evaluation was conducted using standard performance metrics such as AUC (for binary traits) and R² (for continuous traits).
 SHAP values were used for feature importance interpretation.